-12. RELATED PARTY TRANSACTIONS
+11. RELATED PARTY TRANSACTIONS

 During the year, the District made payments to various related parties in the normal course of operations.
-Related parties to the District are identified through inquiries with management, and are: the Trustees (K. Brehart, J. Hemphill and R. Birch), the District's administrator (D. Anderson), and the main contractor for the water source replacement project (R.E.
+The related party transactions are measured at the exchange amount, which is the amount of consideration established and agreed to by the related parties.
+Related parties to the District are identified through inquiries with management, and are: the Trustees (K. Brehart, J. Hemphill, A. Wheeler and R. Birch), the District's administrator (D. Anderson), and the main contractor for the water source replacement project (R.E.
 Anderson Contracting Ltd., a company controlled by the spouse of the District's administrator).